DominikSzablewski/dominikszablewski/README.md

 ### Hi there 👋
+My name is Dominik Szablewski, and I'm a frontend developer.
+On GitHub, I'll be sharing only my key projects to maintain a clean and organized profile that showcases the work I'm most proud of.
 <!--
 **DominikSzablewski/dominikszablewski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.